THE CLIMATE CRISIS

 Meanwhile, Suzuki says one of the world’s largest hydrogen plants is being built in the coastal town of Namie, which will be used for fuel-cell vehicles and other purposes during the 2020 Olympics and Paralympics.

 Located 10 kilometers north of the Fukushima No. 1 power plant, Namie was one of the hardest-hit towns in the prefecture’s easternmost Hamadori region.
-To serve as symbols of reconstruction and the prefecture’s green shift, several municipalities including Namie and the nearby village of Katsurao have since been designated so-called smart communities — networks of houses, buildings and other structures that efficiently produce and consume electricity.
+To serve as symbols of reconstruction and the prefecture’s shift to green, several municipalities including Namie and nearby Katsurao Village have since been designated so-called smart communities — networks of houses, buildings and other structures that efficiently produce and consume electricity.